GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 The logic that checks whether a change has sufficient [code owner approvals](#codeOwnerApproval) to be submitted is implemented in the code owners submit rule.
-If the code owners submit rule finds that code owner approvals are missing the submission of the change is blocked.
+If the code owners submit rule finds that code owner approvals are missing, the submission of the change is blocked.
 In this case it's possible to use a [code owner override](#codeOwnerOverride) to unblock the change submission.